mfsiat/CompleteTensorFlow_BootCamp/README.md

 > We have a data, on which we have features like **Heights and Weights** for breeds of dogs and we have no **labels**.
 Our Taks will be to **cluster together** the data into similar groups.
 It is then up to the **data scientist to interpret the cluster. **

 * Clustering wont be able to tell us what the group labels should be but it will split the data on the basis of their similarity.

+## Reinforcement Learning
+* So this learning method works through trail and error which actions yeild the greatest rewards.
+* Components
+	* **Agent**-Learning/Decision Maker
+	* **Environment** - what Agent interacts with
+	* **Actions** - What the Agent can do.
+* So the agent chooses actions that maximize some specified reward metric over a given amount of time.
+* Then the agent will learn the best policy with the environment and will response with best actions.